odhran-kainos/blog/post/8 - Strategic Scala Style: Practical Type Safety.md

 outweighed by the added safety of eliminating these "easy" mistakes in other situations.

-Whether the benefit *actually does* outweight the cost is an empirical question depending on how you are using the code: how often you would get inconvenienced vs how often you'd be saved from your mistakes.
+But how do you know if the benefit *actually does* outweight the cost?

+That is an empirical question depending on how you are using the code: how often you would get inconvenienced vs how often you'd be saved from your mistakes.
 Basically all of these techniques have trade-offs, whether in terms of performance or convenience, and it's up to each developer to use their judgement to decide what's the right trade-off for each scenario.

+Hopefully by reading this post, you've learned some useful techniques that you can make use of in your own Scala code to get the compiler to help catch your mistakes and improve type-safety.

-What other tips or techniques to you use to help maintain type-safety when you're writing Scala?
+What other tips or techniques to you use to increase type-safety when you're writing Scala?
 Let us know in the comments below!